Etimo/etimo-kubernetes/docs/Resources.md

 ```

 Note how the name `mydb1` relates to all variables being named `DB_MYDB1_...` and the database name, and user `test_staging_mydb1`.

+### How to connect to DB with TLS

+All databases require TLS and to be able to connect to them properly you need to use the provisioned CA certificate or the connection will be rejected.
+In test environments you can also ignore the CA validation.
+Usually in JS/TS there is a flag called `rejectUnauthorized` that you can set to false.
+Note that this is considered unsafe in production environments!

+The CA certificate for shared databases are automatically injected in the `provisioned-config` ConfigMap as `DB_<NAME>_CA` (e.g. `DB_MYDB1_CA`).
+You can mount these as a file in your container and reference that file when connecting to the database.

+More information and example [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#populate-a-volume-with-data-stored-in-a-configmap).

 [« Back to Provisioning](./Provisioning.md#commit,-push-and-create-a-pr)